 St. Louis' most famous soda fountain has been feeding hungry residents and visitors since 1913.
 Crown Candy looks and feels like a soda fountain should.
 It's small with old, 1950's style decor.
 There's a line out the door most days, but it's so worth the wait.
 The menu has a variety of basic sandwiches, but do yourself a favor and just order the BLT.
 And of course, save room for a homemade malt or shake.
-Crown Candy Kitchen is located at 1401 St. Louis Avenue.

 Blueberry Hill is one of the most popular hot spots on the Delmar Loop.
 The restaurant and live music venue has been open for more than 40 years.
 The biggest draw used to be monthly concerts by rock-n-roll legend Chuck Berry in the Duck Room.
 The restaurant is still filled with memorabilia from Berry's many performances.
 Blueberry Hill serves up casual fare like burgers, salads and specialty entrees, in a unique atmosphere filled with nostalgia and memorabilia.
-Blueberry Hill is located at 6504 Delmar in the heart of the Loop.

 Speaking of St. Louis sweets, another top destination is World's Fair Donuts near the Missouri Botanical Garden.
 This family-owned shop has been serving up melt-in-your-mouth pastries for decades.
 The shop has been featured on the Food Network.
 It's known for serving up traditional treats like glazed and cake donuts, twists and fried pies.
 The prices are quite inexpensive, but remember to bring cash.
 The shop does not take credit or debit cards.
-World's Fair Donuts is located at 1904 South Vandeventer Avenue.